awsdocs/aws-doc-sdk-examples/rustv1/examples/dynamodb/README.md

 #### Connect to a local instance

-This example shows you how to Override the endpoint URL to connect to a local development deployment of DynamoDB and an AWS SDK.
+This example shows you how to override an endpoint URL to connect to a local development deployment of DynamoDB and an AWS SDK.

 <!--custom.scenario_prereqs.dynamodb_local.start-->